32 ways to quit smoking: Everything from eating nuts to playing Tetris

 32 ways to quit smoking:

 • Cold turkey – Most of the people who quit smoking do so without any outside support – no therapy, medicine or other aids.
-They just stop smoking.
+They stop smoking.
 For some people, however, it can help to reduce smoking gradually.
 You can start by reducing the number of cigarettes progressively till you avoid the entire packet.

 • Nicotine replacement – Nicotine patches, gums, sprays, lozenges and inhalers are common ways to quit smoking.
 These aids offer you nicotine but without you needing to smoke.

-• Medicine – Certain drugs such as Chantix and Zyban are known to help people give up smoking.
+• Medicine – Certain drugs, such as Chantix and Zyban, are known to help people give up smoking.
 However, your doctor would need to prescribe these for you.

 • Support system – It is a good idea to buddy up with another smoker friend and quit the habit together.

-• Refer to success stories – Everyday hundreds of people quit smoking.
+• Refer to success stories – Every day, hundreds of people quit smoking.
 Many people post their success stories online; read them for your daily dose of inspiration.

-• Remember the benefits of quitting – Every time the craving hits you, divert the mind to the several benefits of kicking the habit and how wonderful you feel every time you are successful in getting past the craving.
+• Remember the benefits of quitting – Every time the craving hits you, divert your mind to the several benefits of kicking the habit and how wonderful you feel every time you are successful in getting past the craving.

-• Stress less – Often stress is a strong trigger for smoking.
+• Stress less – Often, stress is a strong trigger for smoking.
 Take steps to reduce stress levels.
 Yoga, breathing techniques, meditation, and music have all been shown to have a calming effect on the mind.

 • Opt for e-cigarettes – Many people have been successful in quitting by replacing regular cigarettes with e-cigarettes.
 They are not harmful to the body.